All Center for Interdisciplinary Studies (CIS) majors require an application, and not all applicants are accepted.

 The relationship between CIS majors and their advisers is crucial to their success.
 In most cases, you will have already taken a course with potential adviser(s).
 You must also get support from your potential adviser(s) to serve as an adviser(s), and review the curriculum and your academic plans with your adviser(s), even if you select a center-established major.
 You should also discuss whether or not the capstone experience in your senior year will be a thesis or a project.

 The application forms for center-established majors and student-designed majors differ slightly; please select the correct application.
-If you are applying to the Neuroscience or Educational Studies program, please use the application marked Neuroscience, center-established major or Educational Studies, Center Established major application forms.
+If you are applying to the Educational Studies program, please use the application marked Educational Studies, Center Established major application form.
 The application includes courses in the curriculum, a brief explanation for the necessity of a CIS major, and key signatures from the director, the advisers, and the Registrar.
 Capstone experiences (thesis or project) almost always change over the course of study, and are only meant to help guide you in selecting required classes, planning for education abroad, finding resources for the capstone, and other tasks.

-- Application for Neuroscience, Center-Established Major (Davidson login required) Deadline for sophomores to apply is Friday, March 11, 2022 at 5 p.m.
+- Application for Genomics, Center-Established Major (Davidson login required) Deadline for sophomores to apply is Friday, February 24, 2023 at 5 p.m.

-- Application for Educational Studies, Center-Established Major (Davidson login required) Deadline for sophomores to apply is Friday, March 11, 2022 at 5 p.m.
+- Application for Bioinformatics, Center-Established Major (Davidson login required) Deadline for sophomores to apply is Friday, February 24, 2023 at 5 p.m.

 When returning to a saved application do not use the links for the applications provided on this page, doing so will open a new application form.